Need an EPC in Hoddesdon?

 Low Energy Lights

-Again low energy lights does help the EPC because they are an inexpensive improvement that leads to lower energy costs but nowhere near the same contribution as heating controls, heating system, and insulation.
+Again low energy lights does help the EPC because they are an inexpensive improvement that leads to lower energy costs but nowhere near the same contribution as insulation, heating and heating controls.

 Hoddesdon Landlord EPC Services

-The rules for landlords are forever increasing.
-For anyone who is a landlord, be sure that you don’t fall foul of the laws, as civil fees and penalties as high as £5,000 could be issued.
+The rules for property owners are forever increasing.
+For anyone who is a landlord, ensure that you don’t fall foul of the laws, as civil fees and penalties as high as £5,000 could be issued.

 Have a look at our guidelines for quick information.
 We provide reductions for a number of properties.